hseera/nfrtojmx/README.md

 # NFR to JMETER base template
 Convert NFR document into a base JMeter template.
 This simple python script takes an API throughput NFR in an excel file and converts into a Jmeter template which can then be enhanced with payload and other information.
 It is created to reduce the timeframe required to create new scripts.

+Use the baseprofile_template.xlsx to create your NFR requirements.

 ## Getting Started